 I am able to offer a scanning service to artists who either cannot source or afford a high quality scanning service and here are the details:

-I use an Epson Expression 12000XL professional graphic arts A3 flatbed scanner.
+I use an Epson Expression 12000XL professional graphic arts A3 flatbed scanner and Silverlight scanning software.

 I am able to scan any type of flat faced two dimensional original, at almost any size, in any medium, whether flexible or rigid, to include loose canvas, stretched canvas, wood, board, paper, card, glass, slate, etc. Even delicate pastels, pencil sketches and chalk drawings.
 For artwork larger than A3 in size, I scan multiple A3 segments and seamlessly stitch them together using Adobe Photoshop CS5 professional graphics editing software to produce a perfect single scan file.